-MoooFarm's Co-founders make their way to Forbes 30 under 30 Asia list | Business
+MoooFarm's Co-founders Make their Way to Forbes 30 under 30 Asia List | Business

-Gurugram based startup MoooFarm's Co-founders Jitesh Arora, Abhijeet Mittal, and Aashna Singh secured a place in the most esteemed, recently announced Forbes 30 under 30 Asia list.
+Delhi, India NewsVoir Gurugram based startup MoooFarms Co-founders Jitesh Arora, Abhijeet Mittal, and Aashna Singh secured a place in the most esteemed, recently announced Forbes 30 under 30 Asia list.
+The most used services of the app include E-dairy Mitra, MoooFarm Saba and the Cattle Trading platform.

 - Country: